 Since the ribs will be SO tender coming out of the oven, they may split when grilling.
 I use two sets of tongs, one on each side, to flip them and help them from falling apart.

 The best way to cut baby back ribs is curved side up.
 This allows you to see the bones and make even slices.
-Use a good sharp knife to do so.
-Serve with extra BBQ sauce on the side.
+Make sure to use a good sharp knife to get clean cuts.

-These slow cooked oven ribs are literally fall off the bone.
-I hope you enjoy these juicy, tender, fall-off-the-bone dry rubbed ribs!
+These slow-cooked oven ribs literally fall off the bone.
+I hope you enjoy these juicy, tender, dry-rubbed ribs!

 Looking for more grilling recipes?